gvisoc/python-project-template/README.md

 The idea is to enforce a code style and formatting that reduces false differences the pull requests, due to formatting differences.
 It is also good for it to be automated, so that it doesn't introduce extra steps that can be forgotten.

 ## Install Python 3 and Poetry
-Install a stable release of Python 3 on your system, and then install Poetry.
+Install a stable release of [Python 3](https://python.org) on your system, and then install Poetry.
 Poetry provides an installation script with support for maintenance operations; check [its own instructions](https://python-poetry.org/docs/#installation).

-## Clone and play with this repository
+## Clone and Play With This Repository
 Clone this repository to start.

 Initialise the Python virtual environment and all these helper tools.